 Weight at 14 ounces is the Groundbreaker's most obvious trade-off compared to premium fleeces.
 The heavier fleece weight contributes to the warmth but means this jacket adds more to your pack than lighter competitors.
 For car campers, casual hikers, and anyone not obsessing over pack weight, the 14-ounce weight is inconsequential.
 For backpackers with strict weight limits, the premium options justify their higher cost through meaningful weight savings.

 The four-pocket layout matches premium fleeces with two chest pockets and two hand pockets.
 Pocket placement is well-executed, sitting properly under pack shoulder straps and at a height that keeps hands in pockets comfortable during hiking.
 The full-zip allows complete ventilation control, and the collar provides adequate neck warmth without the bulk that heavy collars add.
-Construction quality is above average for the price point with no loose threads or misaligned seams in our test sample.
+Construction quality is above average for the price point, with owner reports noting no loose threads or misaligned seams.

 Pros